 - Put 1 tablespoon of wheat flour in the oven bag and shake well.
 You can substitute wheat flour with cornstarch or rice flour.

 - Place the meat inside the oven bag.

 - Seal the oven bag with the enclosed bag tie.

 - Either poke a few holes on top of the oven bag or cut a few 1/2-inch slits with a sharp knife.
 This will help to release the extra steam during cooking.

 - Make sure the oven bag is not touching the heating element, walls of the oven, or the rack while cooking.

 Trying to cook some soft meat with crispy skin might sound too much, even for a seasoned cook.
-However, this best of both worlds’ method is completely achievable and foolproof with a few simple tricks.
+However, this method, which offers the best of both worlds, is completely achievable and foolproof with a few simple tricks.
 A right size oven bag and a roaster oven are all you need equipment-wise for a tasty pork roast.
 Treat the meat with enough salt and vinegar, and then you should have a crunchy bite too.
 Enjoy a savory Sunday dinner with your family only with little effort.